SongComposer: A Large Language Model for Lyric and Melody Generation in Song Composition: Introduction

 \section{Introduction}

+Symbolic song composition aims to generate the vocal track of a song as a sequence of symbols representing lyrics and melodies.
+It is a vital task in song generation and requires professional knowledge.
+Recently, this field has become a highly active area of research in both academic and industrial domains.
+Previous efforts have made significant progress in isolated sub-tasks of song composition such as lyric generation~\citep{zhang2022youling}, lyric-to-melody~\citep{ConditionalL2M,ju2022telemelody,sheng2021songmass, ReLyMeL2M} or melody-to-lyric generation~\citep{sheng2021songmass, ma202lyricist}.
+However, the absence of a unified framework for generating both lyrics and melodies concurrently while adhering to specific instructions poses a challenge for seamless adaptation, thereby creating a higher hurdle for everyday amateurs.

-The recent surge in large language models (LLMs) has dramatically revolutionized the artificial intelligence landscape, especially in natural language understanding and generation~\cite{brown2020language, vicuna2023, wei2021finetuned, chowdhery2023palm, raffel2020exploring, devlin2018bert}.
-These models have established new benchmarks for parsing and producing human language, showcasing human-level power in tasks ranging from translation to reasoning in complex language environments.
-A natural question arises: can LLMs perform like humans in some areas that are more emotional, abstract, and require professional skills?
-For example, \textit{can LLMs also compose songs like humans?}
+The recent surge in large language models (LLMs) has dramatically revolutionized the artificial intelligence landscape, especially in natural language understanding and generation~\citep{brown2020language, vicuna2023, wei2021finetuned, chowdhery2023palm, raffel2020exploring, devlin2018bert}.
+These models have established new benchmarks for parsing and producing human language, showcasing human-level proficiency in complex language environments.
+Given that symbolic song representation shares structural similarities with human language, it seems plausible that LLMs could facilitate the creation of symbolic songs.
+Furthermore, unlike previous non-LLM methods~\citep{sheng2021songmass, ju2022telemelody} that handle only specific tasks, LLMs can integrate various sub-tasks of song composition into a single model due to their instruction-following abilities.

-A song is a unique manifestation of language that incorporates both melody and lyrics, and song composition is a mature area with systematic formulation: symbolic song representation.
-This method transforms melody data into succinct text-based notes, serving as an abstract yet efficient representation of music.
-It is created by humans as a specialized language for capturing musical ideas, making it well-suited as input or output for LLMs naturally.

-However, current explorations omitted such a mature solution and instead used LLMs to implicitly generate music~\cite{hussain2023m, kondratyuk2023videopoet}, they treated the music as continuous audio signals and quantized it into sparse tokens for the LLM to learn.
-This leads to an abundant number of tokens and non-semantic representation, limiting further exploration from music to song, such as vocal expression and lyric generation.